phoenix644/cs5610/Assignment3/README.md

 ## Iteration2

-in the following of the last itteration i continue developing my web application by adding these features:
+in the following of the last iteration i continue developing my web application by adding these features:
 * Login/Logout
     Login page, add encryption
     add user model.